 The school will undertake risk assessments and use their professional judgement and experience when deciding whether to seek an enhanced DBS for any volunteer not engaging in regulated activity.
-In doing so we We follow guidance for non-regulated activities and will consider:
+In doing so we will consider:

-what we know about the individual/company, including formal and informal information offered by staff, parents, other establishments or volunteers;

-- whether the individual/company has other employment or undertakes voluntary activities where references can be provided and suitability recorded; - whether the role is eligible for an enhanced DBS check.
+- what we know about the individual/company, including formal and informal information offered by staff, parents, other establishments or volunteers; - whether the individual/company has other employment or undertakes voluntary activities where references can be provided and suitability recorded; - whether the role is eligible for an enhanced DBS check.

-We will decide the level of supervision required through risk assessment - the supervision will be "reasonable in all the circumstances to ensure the protection of children", as stated in KCSiE 20192020.
+We will decide the level of supervision required through risk assessment - the supervision will be "reasonable in all the circumstances to ensure the protection of children", as stated in KCSiE 2020.